Eschatologue/CM_wiki/docs/character-creation/option/warlock-invocations/hb.md

 **Prerequisite:** Pact of the Blade

-You can create a Pact wWapon that is a Short-Arm or Long-Arm.
+You can create a Pact Weapon that is a Short-Arm or Long-Arm.
 Firearms created from this invocations can't gain the benefit of any Augmentations.

 ---